Al-assad/al-assad.github.io/README.md

-github page redirect to yulin's blog page in notion
+Github page redirect to yulin's blog page in notion